 The presentations in this category all involve music and will be presented with at least one acoustic instrument.
 (I bring my own sound system if the room and/or size of the group warrants it.)
 The songs are connected by a narration of the related historical event(s).
 In many cases, audience “singalong” will be encouraged, but questions should be held for the appropriate time following the program.
 Music and storytelling were ways our ancestors entertained themselves and these presentations provide an easy way for audience members to identify with their forebears.
 To read remarks from those who have attended one or more of these presentations, click Presentation Accolades; to read details about the programs and hear a couple of samples in this category, click Details on Songs & Stories of Historical Events.

-More programs coming in 2017; click on above link to read about them.
+More programs coming this year and next; click on above link to read about them.

 The presentations in this category are enhanced by PowerPoint displays and deal with a variety of topics designed for beginning, intermediate, and advanced researchers (identified accordingly on the page that gives descriptions of the topics).
 I have my own projection equipment that I bring along for no extra charge (ask if you also need me to bring a projection screen).
 To read comments from folks who have attended one or more of these lectures, click Presentation Accolades; to learn more about the topics, click Details on Instructional Lectures.

-New presentations now available and more coming in 2017!
+New presentations now available and more coming this year and next!

 The presentations in this category are designed to be interactive; audience members are active participants in the topics.
 Studies have shown that many people get more out of a lesson when they are engaged in the learning process.
 To see a list of topics and descriptions in this category, click Details on Participatory Workshops.

-2 new presentations have been added with more coming in 2017!
+2 new presentations have been added with more coming later in the year!

 (If your group is not inclined to get involved in a discussion or participatory activity, please select an option from another category as these topics all require audience participation and will not be successful without it.)